downplay/downright/README.md

 ## Sample Code

 Downright is designed with a minimal API to setup and use in your React app.
 It provides a HOC to wrap your component to make it emit a context menu.
-You have access to props The primary use case is that your menu will be dispatching Redux actions, which have been injected into props using Redux.
+You have access to props here, an obvious use case being that your menu may wish to receive store data and dispatch actions, which have been injected into props using Redux.
 (Downright works very nicely with Redux, but this is entirely optional and not a dependency!)

 ```javascript
 import { contextMenu } from "downright";